BlueBrain/sonata-extension/source/sonata_config.rst

                                                   * :ref:`vasculature <vasculature_node_type>`

                                                Default is `biophysical`.
-   spatial_index_dir              Optional     Path to the directory containing the spatial index files.
+   spatial_segment_index_dir      Optional     Path to the directory containing the spatial index files.
                                                Only for `biophysical` node populations.
    ============================== ============ ==========================================